 We seek to identify additional manufacturing processes to which we can apply our digital technology and expertise to meet a greater range of product developers' and engineers' needs.
 Introducing new manufacturing processes can both attract new customers and provide us with a significant opportunity to cross-sell our existing product lines to our existing customer base.
 We regularly evaluate new manufacturing processes to offer product developers and engineers and introduce such new processes when we are confident that a sufficient market demand exists and that we can offer the same advantages our customers have come to expect from us.
+See Item 6.
+"Selected Financial Data" for disclosure of our historical research and development expenses.

-We were founded with Injection Molding which represents 47.2% of our total revenue for the year ended December 31, 2018.
+We were founded with Injection Molding which represents 56.4% of our total revenue for the year ended December 31, 2017.
 Examples of new manufacturing services we have added include CNC Machining, 3D Printing and Sheet Metal.
-Our CNC Machining product line was first introduced in the United States and Europe in 2007, expanded to Japan in 2009, and further expanded in the United States through our acquisition of RAPID in November 2017.
-CNC Machining represents 34.5% of our total revenue for the year ended December 31, 2018.
+Our CNC Machining product line was first introduced in the United States in 2007, expanded to Japan in 2009 and Europe in 2012, and further expanded in the United States through our acquisition of RAPID in November 2017.
+CNC Machining represents 30.1% of our total revenue for the year ended December 31, 2017.
 3D printing technologies were introduced through our acquisition of FineLine in April 2014.
 We further expanded our 3D printing capabilities in October 2015 through our acquisition of Alphaform.
-Our 3D product line represents 12.0% of our total revenue for the year ended December 31, 2018.
-Our Sheet Metal product line was introduced through our acquisition of RAPID in November 2017 and represents 5.6% of total revenue for the year ended December 31, 2018.
+Our 3D product line represents 12.6% of our total revenue for the year ended December 31, 2017.
+Our Sheet Metal product line was introduced through our acquisition of RAPID in November 2017 and represents \$1.8 million of total revenue for the year ended December 31, 2017.

-We continue to expand our core product lines through product line extensions including liquid silicone rubber injection molding, lathe-turned parts, rapid overmolding, insert molding, PolyJet and MJF.
+We continue to expand our core product lines through product launches including liquid silicone rubber injection molding, lathe-turned parts, rapid overmolding, insert molding, PolyJet and MJF.
 We introduced liquid silicone rubber injection molding during 2014 and in 2015, we introduced lathe-turned products.
 In 2016, we expanded the breadth of our manufacturing capabilities by adding rapid overmolding technology.
 In 2017, we added insert molding to our Injection Molding product line and PolyJet and MJF to our 3D Printing product line.
 In addition, we launched on-demand manufacturing to address the needs of the low-volume, high-mix product segment.
 We also opened our first metrology lab in 2017 for enhanced inspection reporting on end-use production parts, including First Article Inspection Reports and digital inspection reports.